+The Los Angeles County Fire Department 2022 Strategic Fire Plan establishes goals and strategies to improve fire protection throughout Los Angeles.
+The three primary goals are emergency operations, public service, and organizational effectiveness.
+The Plan identifies strategies, tactics, and projects centering around fire hazard reduction for communities in Los Angeles County, including the City of Claremont.
+One of the projects identified for the City of Claremont is the development of a Claremont Hills Wilderness Park and Community Wildfire Protection Plan.

 Government Code Section 51178 specifies that the Director of the California Department of Forestry and Fire Protection, in cooperation with local fire authorities, is required to identify areas that are Very High Fire Hazard Severity Zones in Local Responsibility Areas.
 This requirement is based on the Bates Bill, adopted September 29, 1992, which was initiated following the 1991 Oakland Hills Tunnel Fire.